hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 }) {
   // here we use the `selectedRowsKeys` to execute some action on each of the data records associated (via the `@selectionKey` argument) to the selected rows selectedRowsKeys.forEach((rowSelectionKey) => {
-    // do something using the row's `selectionKey` value
+    // do something using the row’s `selectionKey` value
     // ...
     // ...
     // ...